 Ms Brookes said: “These people are breaking the law so it is fantastic that we should now be able to find out who they are.

 “Hopefully these people are now scared in the same way that I was scared when they were harassing me.”

-Four months ago The Argus launched the Safer Surfing campaign to put pressure on Sussex Police to dedicate officers to the detection and arrest of cyber bullies.
+Four months ago The Argus launched the Safer Surfing campaign to put pressure on Sussex Police to dedicate officers to the detection and arrest of

 Ms Brookes’ lawyer said the High Court ruling was “an embarrassment” for the force.